Connecting research, policy and practice

 • Social movements and transnational advocacy networks

-• Europeanisation
+• Europeanization

 • Qualitative research methods

-Academic and applied research
+Academic and Applied Research:

 Human rights is one of the most important (and controversial) concepts in international politics.
-Research is needed to understand the violations and protection needs, evaluate responses and inform the policy and practice worldwide.
+Research is needed to understand the violations and protection needs, evaluate responses, and inform policy and practice worldwide.
+The interdisciplinary field of hate studies is a meeting place for scholars who pool their skills and knowledge to help us understand and challenge hate speech and hate crime.

-Check out examples of my academic work below.
+Check out examples of my academic work below:

 My research has been funded by, inter alia: